andreasmhallberg/readingnotes/Versteegh, 2004. From Classical Arabic to the Modern Vernaculars.md

 [Good overview of the history and forms of variation in Arabic vernaculars.
 Several useful tables comparing features.]

 - Majority view among Arabists that Classical Arabic was supratribal variety/poetic koine.
-Tribal vernaculars had no icraab.
+Tribal vernaculars had no *iʿrāb*.
 1741

 - Arabic view that there was only one language in Arab peninsula.
 Recorded variation (*luġāt*) only in lexicon and phonology.
 1741